 Option 1 Step by step – How to fix headliner with pictures

 - Remove the central cabin light.
-If your headliner is falling on the front then remove the sun visor if appropriate.
-You need to have a place where you can pull the headliner down and be able to spray the adhesive.
+If your headliner falls on the front, remove the sun visor if appropriate.
+You need to have a place to pull the headliner down and spray the adhesive.

-- Pull down the headliner if necessary to be able to spray all of the separated area of the headliner.
+- Pull down the headliner if necessary to spray all of the separated areas of the headliner.

-- Reach out with your adhesive spray and place a small coat of adhesive to the inside of the headliner and also to the roof.
+- Reach out with your adhesive spray and place a small coat of adhesive on the inside of the headliner and also to the roof.

 - Wait about 5 minutes for the adhesive to become sticky.
 Read the directions on the can for the exact time you need to wait.

-- If you can’t get to a specific spot then separate a small area of the headliner which will give you room to spray the rest of the material in the inside.
+- If you can’t get to a specific spot, separate a small headliner area, giving you room to spray the rest of the material inside.

 - Now it is time to push the headliner up and make it stick.

 - Go over the headliner and press it against the roof every few minutes.
-It may want to sag again, but if you press it up a few times in the next 20 minutes than it shouldn’t fall down anyone.
+It may want to sag again, but if you press it up a few times in the next 20 minutes, it shouldn’t fall anyone.